nodebox/nodebox.github.io/node/documentation/concepts/geometry.md

 ![Zoomed In](geometry-scale2.png)
 <small>The viewer, zoomed in.</small>

+Vector data in NodeBox contains the following types of objects:

 - **Geometry** is the top level data.
 All NodeBox nodes take in and return data geometry objects.
 Even nodes that create a simple path, such as the rect node, still wrap this path in a geometry object.
 - Geometry is composed of **paths**.
 Paths have a **fill and stroke color** and **stroke width**.